dmaulikr/Alien_Faceoff/README.md

 The game displays two health bars for both the players and the one who is successful in exhausting the health, WINS.
 The game provides exciting characters as the game advances.

+This app was developed as a Final Year Project for my undergraduate degree.

 ### Technologies

 This app is developed using the following technologies: